datamllab/rlcard/docs/high-level-design.md

 To summarize, in one `Game`, a `Dealer` deals the cards for each `Player`.
 In each `Round` of the game, a `Judger` will make major decisions about the next round and the payoffs in the end of the game.

 ## Agents
 We provide examples of several representative algorithms and wrap them as `Agent` to show how a learning algorithm can be connected to the toolkit.
 The first example is DQN which is a representative of the Reinforcement Learning (RL) algorithms category.
 The second example is NFSP which is a representative of the Reinforcement Learning (RL) with self-play.
-We provide CFR and DeepCFR which belong to Conterfactual Regret Minimization (CFR) category.
+We also provide CFR and DeepCFR which belong to Conterfactual Regret Minimization (CFR) category.
 Other algorithms from these three categories can be connected in similar ways.